 Benefits payable and refunds of contributions have been brought into the accounts on the basis of all valid claims approved during the year.
-Benefits are index linked to keep pace with inflation.
-In April 2011, the method of indexation changed from the retail prices index to the consumer prices index.
+Benefits are index linked to keep pace with inflation based on the consumer price index.

 Transfers out/in are those sums paid to, or received from, other pension schemes and relate to the period of previous pensionable employment.
 Transfer values are brought into the accounts on a cash basis.
 Benefits payable are analysed below.